seventown/hugo/content/articles/bridge-guide.md

 ## Intro

-So I see you’ve figured your way through the duels community into the tiny corner known as **The Bridge**.
+So I see you’ve figured your way through the duels community into the tiny corner known as &nbsp; **The Bridge**.

-Either way, if you want to get better or get started this guide is for** you**.
+Either way, if you want to get better or get started this guide is for &nbsp;**you**.

 It’s a bit advanced so there are a few prerequisites to consider.